mylette/vim-gym/README.rst

 is better for you [2]_.

 ..
-[1] Unfortunatly, this is not so well-known feature.
+[1] Unfortunately, this is not so well-known feature.
 It does not have the complete functionality of plugins such as CommandT_ and ctrlp_, but in my opinion it works great.

 ..
-[2] Personally, I chose reStrucutredText since it has more features and is, in my honest opinion, more appropriate when it comes to writing technical documentation.
+[2] Personally, I chose reStructuredText since it has more features and is, in my honest opinion, more appropriate when it comes to writing technical documentation.

 .. _`reStructuredText vs. Markdown`: https://eli.thegreenplace.net/2017/restructuredtext-vs-markdown-for-technical-documentation/
 .. _CommandT: https://github.com/wincent/Command-T